iamantony/qtcsv/README.md

 ## 6. Installation

-On Unix-like OS you can install *qtcsv* library using this command:
+On Unix-like OS you can install *qtcsv* library using these commands:

 ```bash
 sudo make install
 sudo ldconfig -n -v /usr/local/lib
 ```

-This command will copy all compiled files (libqtcsv.so\*) from build folder to *"/usr/local/lib"*.
+These commands will copy all compiled files (libqtcsv.so\*) from build folder to *"/usr/local/lib"*.
 Also all headers files will be copied from *"./include"* folder to *"/usr/local/include/"*.